-Research published in the last few years regarding prostitution and human trafficking statistics reveals that what we thought we knew about both sex workers and their pimps needs to be adjusted.
-For example, most pimps have at least a high school education - and many people involved in sex work were brought into it via family members.
-It's also hard to overstate how much the Internet has changed the nature of prostitution.
+Research published in the last few years regarding selling your body for money and human trafficking statistics reveals that what we thought we knew about both sex workers and their "bosses" needs to be adjusted.
+For example, most men who control these women have at least a high school education - and many people involved in this type of work were brought into it via family members.
+It's also hard to overstate how much the internet has changed the nature of prostitution.

 In many American cities, more cash is transacted through the sex industry than is moved through drug and gun industries combined, according to a study by the Urban Institute.
-Atlanta "leads" the way in with a sex trade net worth of $290 million annually.
+Atlanta "leads" the way in with a trade net worth of $290 million annually.
 Miami's is worth $235 million and Washington, D.C.'s is worth $103 million.
-This includes everything from actual street prostitution to massage parlors and escorts.
+This includes everything from actual street work to massage parlors and escorts.

 All that travel on the circuit gets expensive.
 According to the Urban Institute's survey, while the men who "manage" these women can make well over $30,000 per week, they often have huge amounts of money going out the door.
 Top-level men have considerable expenses for transportation, housing, clothing, hotel rooms, security, and advertising.
 These can often eat up profits, leaving them cash poor.